Trust No Fox on his Green Heath and No Jew on his Oath: Once a Jew, always a Jew

 In this section, Bauer told a story of a Jew who converts to being a Christian, but on a Friday he eats a goose.
 He claims that as he converted, a goose can be converted into a fish.
 She argued that as a goose cannot be a fish, a Jew cannot be a Christian and will always be a Jew.
 This was reinforced by the illustration as a man with a big nose, big feet, and big hands is eating meat on a Friday in front of a priest.
 This taught children that a Jew is sneaky and a liar.

 The Cattle Jew

 This section represents a Jew as greedy and only thinking about money; it taught children that Jews will always try to cheat Germans.
-The illustration is a colorful picture of a farmyard and the Jew taking animals off a German.
+The illustration is a colorful picture of a farmyard and the Jew taking animals from a German.

 The Sabbath

-In this section Bauer described how Jews are lazy and that on Sabbath they expect Germans to do all the work.
+In this section Bauer described how Jews are lazy and that on the Sabbath they expect Germans to do all the work.
 She taught that Jews are dishonest and keep all their money hidden away.
 The illustrations in this section again show a Jew to be fat, thus reinforcing what a Jew supposedly looks like.
 One of the pictures also shows the Jew with a fox, a common link used by the Nazi propaganda to represent them as sly and stealthy.